Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Nin Salt Works

-Salt is probably one of the best souvenirs from Croatia you can lug back with you.
+Salt is a practical and popular souvenir from Croatia.
 It’s easy to stuff between clothes; very few countries will have restrictions on it; let’s face it, we all eat it daily!
 So, if you’re looking for what’s cheap to buy in Croatia and take home with you, salt will do the trick!

 13. Protected Cured Meats

-At least six cured meats from Croatia have made it on the EU register of protected designations of origins and protected geographical indications.
+Several Croatian cured meats are registered under EU protected designation or geographical indication schemes.
 These meats travel well and make great gifts for those who would love to savor the tastes of Croatia.

 MEATS TO BUY IN CROATIA